 Catherine got pregnant during their engagement, which only pushed ahead when they had wanted to have their first child by 9 months.
 It made for a very busy summer!
 On June 20th, they were married in Los Angeles, surrounded by family, friends, and more than a few martial artists!
 They moved to Oklahoma by the end of the month, found a place to live in July, opened Joel’s first martial arts school on August 16th, 2010 and welcomed his son Elliot into the world on August 26th.
 Married, moved, school opening, and baby all in one summer!
 The school continued to grow.
 Joel was teaching Duo Ji Kung Fu to the kids and Jeet Kune Do to the adults.

 In January 2015, Joel began teaching Kids Kung Fu and Adult Jeet Kune Do in the Winnipeg area of River Heights.
-Both schools have continued to grow and flourish, as have both of Joel and Catherine’s children.
-Catherine is healthy and happy (her tumor is stable), performing and doing choreography in local productions, while teaching musical theater at a dance school.
+The family has continued to flourish and grow.
+Catherine is healthy and happy (her tumor is stable), performing and doing choreography in local productions, as well as teaching musical theatre.
 Elliot and Quinn are both taking Kung Fu (and dance!).